cdktf/cdktf-provider-upcloud/docs/kubernetesNodeGroup.go.md

 - *Type:* *string

-The pricing plan used for the node group.
+The server plan used for the node group.
 You can list available plans with `upctl server plans`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/kubernetes_node_group#plan KubernetesNodeGroup#plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/kubernetes_node_group#plan KubernetesNodeGroup#plan}

 ---